LM 5010 Learning Resources Centers and Services - 3 graduate credits

 This course will focus on the role and functions of technology in K-12 schools.
 The topics covered will include the problems of organization and management, the types of learning resources and services, and federal and state programs and standards.
 We will also look at the developments and trends in technology and how it impacts school media centers.

-LM 5020 Cataloging and Classification - 3 graduate credits
+LM 5020 Cataloging and Curation - 3 graduate credits

-This course will introduce the principles of organization of information and information retrieval systems.
-Topics covered will include organization of print and non-print collections, Dewey Decimal Classification, Library of Congress Classification, Library of Congress and Sears Subject Headings, Anglo-American Cataloging Rules and MARC records.
-Emphasis will be placed on cataloging and classification of school library materials.
+This course will introduce the principles of organization and curation of information.
+Topics covered will include organization of print and non-print collections, classification systems, and MARC records.
+Emphasis will be placed on how curation of resources impacts student learning.
 Library automation systems and their management, copy cataloging, and trends in technology will also be covered.

 LM 5030 Reference and Research - 3 graduate credits